monk-io/docs/docs/cli/monk.md

 **Aliases:** `s`

-Manage and debug Monk internals (be careful!)
+Manage and debug MonkOS internals (be careful!)

 ### logs